Classic Chocolate Mousse

 Instructions

-• Combine 5 large egg yolks, 1/2 of the sugar and 2 oz Grand Marnier in a mixer bowl.
+• Combine 5 large egg yolks, 2 oz granulated sugar and 2 oz Grand Marnier in a mixer bowl.
 Set the bowl with the yolks over a pan of simmering water (make sure the bottom of the bowl doesn't touch the water).
 Whisk until the mixture is warm to the touch.
 Don't throw away the water, you'll use it for the whites too.

-• Combine 2 large egg whites with the remaining sugar in a heatproof mixing bowl.
+• Combine 2 large egg whites with 2 oz granulated sugar in a heatproof mixing bowl.
 Set the bowl over the pan of simmering water and heat to 160 °F, whisking constantly.
 Remove the whites from the heat and whip to full peak and completely cooled.
 Fold the whites into the mousse.

 • Pipe or spoon into serving glasses while the mousse is still soft.
 Refrigerate until set.
 Serve with a dollop of whipped cream and some chocolate shavings or fresh berries.